Curriculum – Government and Politics

 • End of unit test

-Topic 4: Parliament topic
+Parliament topic

-• Introduction/mapping of both houses, what do they know?
+• Introduction/ mapping of both houses, what do they know?

 • Functions of parliament overview